 The HCBS Spending Plan TBI Program is anticipated as a one-time investment to build the capacity of TBI services providers to serve individuals with TBI.
-TBI services will be provided on-going through WIC section 4357.1 and as appropriated through the budget process.
+TBI services will be provided on-going through WIC section 4357.1 and new funding sources.